 Most Rick and Morty fans have learned to brace for long waits between seasons.
 Roughly 18 months or longer have passed between the end of a season and the start of a new one.
 The Season 4 finale aired on May 31, 2020.
 Does that mean we'll have to wait until November 2021?

-Also consider that former Rick and Morty writer Jeff Loveness shared an image to Twitter on September 20, 2019 confirming that he wrote several Season 4 episodes and the Season 5 premiere — and that it was his last day on the show.
+Former Rick and Morty writer Jeff Loveness shared an image to Twitter on September 20, 2019 confirming that he wrote several Season 4 episodes and the Season 5 premiere — and that it was his last day on the show.
 Based on that, a Season 5 premiere date in late 2020 seems at least possible.
-But thus far even that doesn't seem likely unless Time Warner takes Justin Roiland's suggestion to "drop an episode each month" to "make it a big event."

-Since summer 2020 has come and gone, however, it may be possible that Season 5 is tracking for a November release like Season 4.
-That season was announced in May 2019 for November, but it wasn't until the early October release of the Season 4 trailer that we learned the specific release date of November 10.
+Season 4 was announced in May 2019 for November, but it wasn't until the early October release of the trailer that we learned the specific release date of November 10.
 Based on that, we're probably looking at a five-month lead time from the Season 5 announcement and its release.

 Is there a Rick and Morty Season 5 trailer?